 1. #MyTaughtMe – Myleik Teele, CEO of Curlbox

 #MyTaughtMe the importance of a business coach, a tribe, being genuine, supporting your tribe and a mentor.
 In her podcast #MyTaughtYou she dishes on important business principles, answers questions and essentially tells you to stop making excuses for yourself.
+She also guide for having shelter services in mexico which helps to expand business more.
+Also the turbotax alternative provides guide to prepare for taxes.

 Why she’s different: I literally watched this woman go from startup to completely sold out.
 I have followed her journey and am in completely awe as to how fast and how quick she managed to start from the bottom and work her way up.
 She was in her 30’s when she really and i mean really started to bloom!
 If you want real business advice from someone who started small, subscribe to her podcast.
 Like, now.